 Throughout the four decades that followed numerous attempts were made to zone the land and build a community.
 In the 1970s five villas were built with a special permit, initially without electricity or water hookups.
 Those were the pioneers, and their villas still stand today.

-Modern day Arsuf was finally zoned and established in 1995 atop the scenic bluff, under the jurisdiction of Hof HaSharon Regional Council.
+Modern day Arsuf was finally zoned in 1990 and established in 1995 atop the scenic bluff, under the jurisdiction of Hof HaSharon Regional Council.
 Within ten years most of the villas in Arsuf were built.

 The residents of Arsuf are mostly affluent Israelis who came to Arsuf to live by the sea in quiet surroundings.
 Most families have young children or teenagers, and many are schooled in nearby kibbutz Shefayim and kibbutz Ga'ash, which offer kindergartens, a grade school, and high school.